 If harm outweighs benefits, work with your patient to reduce the dose or to taper and discontinue opioids.
-Optimize non-opioid pain management.
-And if the patient has opioid use disorder, offer a referral for medication assisted treatment.
+Optimize non-opioid approaches to pain management.
+And if the patient has opioid use disorder, offer a referral for medication-assisted treatment.

 I’ll now turn the floor over to Doctors Mark Sullivan and Jane Ballantyne who will discuss how to apply these principles in the management of chronic pain.

 Dr. Mark Sullivan: Thank you very much Dr. Dowell.
 Dr. Ballantyne and I will be jointly presenting our presentation on assessing benefits and harms of opioid therapy.
 If we could put the slide up with the case.